-Dementia is an umbrella term that is often used inaccurately to describe several different conditions.
-Dementia can often be confused with disorders such as delirium and be mistaken for Alzheimer’s disease.
-The confusion is understandable, as Vascular Dementia falls into a cluster of disorders which are part of the Alzheimer’s family.
-The Alzheimer’s Society has noted that Vascular Dementia is the second most common cause of dementia after Alzheimer’s disease.
-Research has raised the knowledge and understanding of the disease and supported earlier detection.
+Dementia is an umbrella term used to describe several different conditions.
+Dementia can often be confused with disorders such as delirium, and certain types of dementia may be mistaken for Alzheimer’s disease, the most common type.
+The confusion is understandable, as vascular dementia falls into a cluster of disorders which are part of the Alzheimer’s family.
+Vascular dementia is the second most common type of dementia after Alzheimer’s disease.
+Research has led to greater knowledge and understanding of the disease as well as earlier detection.

 - What is Vascular Dementia?

 - How Does Vascular Dememtia Differ from Alzheimer’s Disease?

 - Who is at Risk of Developing Vascular Dementia?

 - What are the Symptoms of Vascular Dementia?

 - Diagnosing Vascular Dementia

 - Treatment and Outcomes for Vascular Dementia

 - Prevention of Vascular Dementia

 - The Future of Vascular Dementia